MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 The Intelligent Order Management license allows you to view your data in the Power BI-based dashboards, so you don't have to obtain additional licenses to view the dashboards.

 > [!NOTE]
 > There's a known issue with trial environments.
-Deploying embedded Power BI is currently not supported by the platform.
+Deploying embedded Power BI is currently not supported.

 ## Integration to Power BI